This post will show you how to find Platform 9 and 3/4 in King's Cross Station in London, including tips on planning your visit.

 10, 17, 30, 45, 46, 59, 63, 73, 91, 205, 214, 259, 390, 476 Get off the bus and enter the rail station (light stone and white top) then walk all the way to the back.

-Entrance Through The Barriers: These days there is an actual King’s Cross luggage trolley that is halfway through the barrier at “9 3/4.”
+Entrance Through The Barriers: These days there is an actual King’s Cross prop luggage trolley (or luggage cart for the Americans) that is halfway through the barrier at “9 3/4.”

 Visitors can queue up and have their picture taken whilst they push their trolley through the wall.

-You can take your own photo for free, or pay for a professional shot!
+You can take your own photo for free, or pay for a professional shot by official photographers!

 You can access the platform entrance at any time King's Cross Rail Station is open.